torrentcome/lalala/README.md

 A sample android app that shows how to use ViewModels, LiveData with RxJava3 & Hilt, in Kotlin by "Clean Architecture".

 ### Implemented by
-The following diagram shows the structure of this project with 3 layers:
+The structure of this project with 3 layers:
 - ui
 - domain
 - data